sciactive/nephele/packages/nephele/README.md

 You can also provide options as a second argument to the create server function.

-## Conditional Adapters and Authenticators
+## Conditional Adapters, Authenticators, and Plugins

-You can load conditional adapters and authenticators by providing a function that returns them instead.
+You can load conditional adapters, authenticators, and plugins by providing a function that returns them instead.

 ```js
 import express from 'express';